 BLACKFOOT CARDINALFISH IN THE WILD

 The Blackfoot Cardinalfish are nocturnal feeders and during the day collect in small shoals among the sea grass.
 At night they are seen solitary on rubble surrounding the sea grass.
 Very little seems known of this not unattractive looking Cardinalfish.
-They are quick to hide in the sea grass when approached.
+They are quick to hide in the sea grass when approached and have a cheeky looking appearance.

 The Blackfoot Cardinalfish is found from St Lucia in South Africa to the Red Sea.
 They are found in shallow water on beds of sea grass.